 What is Considered Early Menopause?

-When a woman reaches menopause between the ages of 40 and 45, this is considered to be early menopause, while menopause before age 40 is known as premature menopause.3
+There isn’t a rule on the earliest menopause age.
+But, when a woman reaches menopause between the ages of 40 and 45, this is considered to be early menopause, while menopause before age 40 is known as premature menopause.3

 What Causes Early Menopause?